-Fortunately, Baby Natural’s still probably at the same stats as last week: 7 to 9 pounds in weight, 18 to 22 inches in length.
+Fortunately, Baby Natural’s still probably at the same stats as last week: 7 to 9 pounds in weight, and 18 to 22 inches in length.

 Baby’s bones are mostly cartilage, and the bones in the skull are not yet fused—perfect to move and compress a bit when Baby Natural makes his grand entrance.

 In fact, the bones in the skull can overlap and cause “molding” at birth—more commonly known as cone-headedness.
 Don’t worry, that pointy head look is only temporary.
 (And, I gotta say, even though we were mentally prepared for this, my hubs and I were still pretty shocked when our baby Griffin looked like something out of the movie Alien.)

 When he is born, baby will recognize your voice and probably your partner’s too.
 But baby won’t be able to get a terribly good look at you.
 At birth, baby can really only make out lights, shapes, and movement.
-But by one month, he will be able to focus on things 8 to 10 inches away—in other words, the perfect distance to focus on a parent’s face. ❤️
+But by one month, he will be able to focus on things 8 to 10 inches away—in other words, the perfect distance to a parent’s face. ❤️